 7. What are my data protection rights?

-Each person concerned has
+Each data subject has

-- the right to restriction of processing according to Art.
-18 GDPR (i.e. you may have the right to demand the deletion or limitation of the processing of your personal data if, for example, such processing no longer has a legitimate business purpose and statutory storage obligations do not require further storage),
+- the right to erasure according to Art.
+17 GDPR and the right to restriction of processing according to Art.
+18 GDPR (i.e., you may have the right to request the erasure or restriction of processing of your personal data if, for example, there is no longer a legitimate business purpose for such processing and legal retention obligations do not require the continued storage),

-In addition, we would like to draw your attention to your right of objection under Art 21.
-GDPR:
+In addition, we would like to point out your right of objection according to Art.
+21 GDPR:

-When accessing our website or contacting us by form or email, we do not use fully automated automatic decision-making in accordance with Art.
-22 GDPR.
-Should we use these procedures in individual cases, we will inform you separately, insofar as this is required by law.
+In the context of accessing our website or in the context of contacting us by form or e-mail, we do not use any fully automated decision-making pursuant to Article 22 GDPR.
 We do not process your data automatically with the aim of evaluating certain personal aspects (profiling).

 9. Is there an obligation for me to provide data?

 Within the framework of our website, you must provide the personal data that is required for the use of our website for technical or IT security reasons.
 If you do not provide this data, you will not be able to use our website.

 When contacting us by form or e-mail, you only need to provide the personal data that is required to process your request.
 Otherwise, we will not be able to process your request.